Support for young people with M.E. and their parents

 - Peer-support services for children and young people with M.E., including a friendly online forum and workshops funded by BBC Children in Need

-We are here for parents or family members of a child or young person with a diagnosis (or a suspected diagnosis) of M.E., CFS or pot-viral fatigue syndrome.
+We are here for parents or family members of a child or young person with the symptoms of M.E., CFS or post-viral fatigue syndrome; they don't need to have a confirmed diagnosis.
 We can:

 - help identify and prioritise key areas of concern you want to address